Understanding Nervous System Dysfunction and Its Impact on Health

 - Mar 5

-- 3 min read
+- 4 min read

 The Nervous System: An Overview

-The sympathetic nervous system (SNS) preps the body for "fight or flight" responses, while the parasympathetic nervous system (PNS) encourages "rest and digest" activities.
+The sympathetic nervous system (SNS) prepares the body for "fight or flight" responses, while the parasympathetic nervous system (PNS) encourages "rest and digest" activities.
 Finding a balance between these two is crucial for health.
-Studies show that a well-functioning balance between the SNS and PNS can reduce risks of chronic conditions such as hypertension and anxiety by nearly 30%.
+Studies show that a well-functioning balance between the SNS and PNS can reduce the risks of chronic conditions such as hypertension and anxiety by nearly 30%.

 Sympathetic Upregulation and Heart Rate Variability